Are You Struggling?

 - Persistent Depressive Disorder – someone who has struggled with major depression for 2 or more years may suffer from persistent depressive disorder.

-- Psychotic Depression – a less common type of depression, accompanied by hallucinations, severe anxiety, delusion, and paranoia.
+- Psychotic Depression – a less common type, accompanied by hallucinations, severe anxiety, delusion, and paranoia.

-- Situational Depression – also called stress-induced or stress-response depression, the onset is from going through big changes or difficult times due to an event, loss, or situation.
-This type of depression usually is temporary and gets better when there is healing or resolution with the event/situation.
+- Situational Depression – also called stress-induced or stress-response, the onset is from going through big changes or difficult times due to an event, loss, or situation.
+This type usually is temporary and gets better when there is healing or resolution with the event/situation.

-- Atypical Depression – this type of depression has symptoms that are different from the traditional ones mentioned above.
-There is usually more mood improvement around happy/good events in someone suffering from atypical depression.
+- Atypical Depression – this type has symptoms that are different from the traditional ones mentioned above.
+There is usually more mood improvement around happy/good events in someone suffering from atypical.

-Although the stigma around mental health and depression has lessened a lot in the past 10 years, depression is still highly misunderstood.
+Although the stigma around mental health has lessened in the past 10 years, many mental health disorders are still highly misunderstood.

-- Depression is a personal weakness.
-Depressed people are lazy or dramatic.
+- People who struggle with it are just lazy or dramatic; it’s a sign of personal weakness.
 This is untrue!
-Depression is a serious mental health issue that needs to be recognized and treated.
-Depression is most often though to be caused/brought on by genetics, events that occurred, trauma, certain medications, and medical problems.
+It is a serious mental health issue that needs to be recognized and treated.
+It is most often though to be caused/brought on by genetics, events that occurred, trauma, certain medications, and medical problems.

-- Depression only affects certain types of people.
+- It only affects certain types of people.
 FALSE!
-Depression doesn’t differentiate between race, gender, age, background.
+There is no differentiation between race, gender, age, background.
 Some factors DO increase the likelihood, but people from any background can suffer from depression.

 - Depressed people are dangerous.
-Most people with depression never hurt anyone.
+Most people struggling with this never hurt anyone.
 Of course, if you are suffering and thinking of hurting yourself, or someone else, please seek help immediately!
 Click here or call 1-800-273-8255 and press 1 for the veterans crisis hotline.

-- Depression will just go away if you are strong.
+- It will just go away if you are strong.
 It isn’t a big deal, nothing to worry about.
-While some very mild depression may improve over time with lifestyle changes, most people need professional help to get better.
+While some very mild symptoms may improve over time with lifestyle changes, most people need professional help to get better.

 Mental Health Ratings